My name is Laura Kirk. I am a 25 year old sacred sound practitioner, children’s educator and minister, peace activist, and community organizer.

 Sacred Sound Circle was founded because, for me and so many others, sound, music, and dance are fundamental to who I am.

-Raised in the Christian tradition, I grew up sensing divinity as something close and alive, a force expressed through service, justice, and peace work.
-That calling led me into teenage activism - violence prevention, environmental and racial justice, community service - until the weight of human suffering I encountered brought on a deep spiritual crisis.
+This calling led me into teenage activism - violence prevention, environmental and racial justice, community service - until the weight of human suffering I encountered brought on spiritual crisis.

-Owing to my growing passion for spiritual practice, I fell in love with cultivating interfaith understanding and friendship.
-I founded the first interfaith club on my college campus for sharing wisdom and practices.
 While it was daunting to imagine myself attending the services of religions I did not grow up in, I felt far less trepidation towards attending musical gatherings.
 I did not need any special knowledge to participate—I just had to be willing to listen.

 In my early days of this musical exploration, I came across a practice called kirtan, originating from Indian religious traditions.
 In this practice, individuals or groups sing the names and qualities of God to cultivate devotion, love, and compassion.
 With my mind centered in the music, I found myself experiencing profound inner love for all others, for creation, and for the vast unknowable.

-My life was never the same.
-From then on I knew, with a knowledge beyond comprehension, that sacred sound was my path.
-Kirtan was totally new to me, but it in no way felt foreign.
+Kirtan was totally new to me, but it didn't feel like it.
 In fact, it felt deeply familiar.
 To my utter surprise and delight, this practice had family everywhere I looked: ancient and contemporary - Christian, Jewish, Buddhist, Muslim, Hindu, and Sikh - indigenous, religious, spiritual, cultural, scientific, and secular.
-It came in every form imaginable: worship and praise music, mantra and chant, sound baths and meditations, song circles and drum circles, sound healing and ecstatic dance.
-The list is, quite literally, inexhaustible.
-Name a category, and therein you will find a communal, participatory form of sound based spiritual practice.

-I participated in these practices at every chance - and with each new experience, my realization grew that sacred sound practices hold unique and stunning power.
 They transform the hearts and minds of practitioners.
 When practiced together, they connect individuals with a mysterious degree of profundity; music naturally opens us to those around us, sowing seeds of friendship and community.
 Music also tends to convey the philosophical underpinnings of its tradition with dexterity and clarity, facilitating rich interfaith and intercultural understanding - no scholarly study necessary.

 In awe and joy, I recognized that this sacred mix of of inner transformation, community connection, and interfaith bridge building holds extraordinary potential for those seeking to build a better world.
-I knew that if we could foster networks of connection, communication, and outreach for sacred sound practitioners, facilitators, and organizations, we could bring profound benefit to all beings.

 There was just one problem.
 No matter where I looked, I could find no such networks.
 I knew that the need for a network had become urgent.
 It’s not that communities don’t exist - quite the opposite (there are many!).
 They are just difficult to find.